 A Quinnipiac University poll out earlier this month put Obama's approval rating in Virginia at 45 percent, with 52 percent disapproving.
 The same poll showed 83 percent of Virginians were dissatisfied with the direction of the country.
 In North Carolina, Obama has a 42 percent approval rating, according to an Elon University poll conducted this month.
 Most national polls put Obama's approval rating in the mid- to low-40s.

-The conservative advocacy group American Crossroads planned to run television ads in both states during Obama's trip, criticizing the president's jobs proposals as a second round
+The conservative advocacy group American Crossroads planned to run television ads in both states during Obama's trip, criticizing the president's jobs proposals as a second round of stimulus spending.

 Associated Press writers Ken Thomas, Andrew Taylor and Ben Feller in Washington, Bob Lewis in Richmond, Va., and Tom Breen in Raleigh, N.C., contributed to this report.